November 9, 2017

 ITURI, DEMOCRATIC REPUBLIC OF CONGO — Sounds of laughter fill the lush greenery of the cacao fields.

-Once called the “bloodiest corner of Congo” by Human Rights Watch because of violent clashes between the Hema and Lendu ethnic groups, today a group of mostly female cacao farmers from both groups are pooling their resources and using cacao to broker lasting local peace.
+Once called the “bloodiest corner of Congo” by Human Rights Watch because of violent clashes between the Hema and Lendu groups, today a group of mostly female cacao farmers from both groups are pooling their resources and using cacao to broker lasting local peace.

 The cooperative, Tuendelee Mbele, which means “let’s move forward” in Swahili, was created to foster mutual opportunities for prosperity, says Sara Kyakimwa, a member of the group.